| Act V: Song of the VoidA Ranma ½ storyby Brian Randall

 about him, streaking upward in a column.
 The red about Herb rose in challenge,

+as Ryu finished, "Keeper of the south gate."
 "I am the King of Cups," Ranma returned easily.
 "I am

 Shen-Lung's right hand."
 At his words, the cerulean blue streamers